MicrosoftLearning/dp-420-cosmos-db-dev/instructions/02-configure-throughput.md

 ---
 lab:
-    title: 'Configure throughput for Azure Cosmos DB For NoSQL with the Azure portal'
+  title: Configure throughput for Azure Cosmos DB For NoSQL with the Azure portal
-    module: 'Module 2 - Plan and implement Azure Cosmos DB for NoSQL'
+  module: Module 2 - Plan and implement Azure Cosmos DB for NoSQL
+  description: Let’s start simple by creating a serverless account.
+There’s not much to configure here since everything is serverless.
+When we create our database and container, we don’t have to provision throughput at all.
+You will see all of that as we step into creating this account.
+  duration: 15 minutes
+  level: 300
+  islab: true
+  primarytopics:
+    - Azure
+    - Azure Cosmos DB
+    - Azure Portal
 ---

 # Configure throughput for Azure Cosmos DB for NoSQL with the Azure portal